 After spending a career in senior roles with many of the policy community's leading philanthropies, think tanks, and advocacy groups, I set up a consulting practice focused on organizational strategy, effectiveness, and evaluation—often working in tandem with the Center for Evaluation Innovation.
-Recent clients have included the William & Flora Hewlett Foundation, Carnegie Corporation of New York, Ford Foundation, Democracy Fund, and the Aspen Institute.
+Recent clients have included the William & Flora Hewlett Foundation, Ford Foundation, Democracy Fund, Aspen Institute, Andrew Goodman Foundation, and Carnegie Corporation of New York.
 The findings from my evaluation of Ford Foundation grantee TechCongress were presented in a publicly released August 2018 report.
 From 2014-2015 I was a consulting program officer for the Hewlett Foundation, helping wind down its $25M Nuclear Security Initiative.

 Before that I spent many years at the Stanley Foundation bringing together top experts and officials to develop constructive proposals on subjects ranging from the evolution of the G20, to climate change, the roles of rising powers, and the protection of refugees and their rights.
 Along the way I forged partnerships with many of the world's leading think tanks.
 Previously I worked for a series of organizations in the Washington policy community including Human Rights First, Refugees International, Search for Common Ground, British American Security Information Council (BASIC), Arms Control Association, and Physicians for Social Responsibility.

 My book on the Republican Party's veer away from workable policy approaches—titled I Call Bullshit: Four Fallacies That Keep Our Politics From Being Reality-Based—was published in August 2016.
 My two earlier books were co-edited volumes.
 Together with Michael Schiffer I co-edited Powers and Principles: International Leadership in a Shrinking World (Lexington Books), in which analysts conceived of steps pivotal powers could take toward a stronger rules-based international order.
 Bridging the Foreign Policy Divide (Routledge) is a collection of bipartisan essays co-edited with Derek Chollet and Tod Lindberg.